First-principles calculation of coherence length and penetration depth based on density functional theory for superconductors

+is computed as an iso-energy average with the $\mathbf{k}$-dependent density of states as a weight.
+In Eq.~(\ref{eq:gap}), we ignore the $\mathbf{Q}$ dependence of $K_{n\mathbf{k}n'\mathbf{k}'}$ and $Z_{n\mathbf{k}}$.
+In theoretical treatments of superconducting states with a finite center-of-mass momentum, it is common to neglect the explicit $\mathbf{Q}$ dependence of the pairing and mass-renormalization kernels, while retaining the $\mathbf{Q}$ dependence of the single-particle energies and anomalous density.
+This approximation is routinely adopted in model calculations because the relevant center-of-mass momentum is typically of the order of the inverse coherence length, $|\textbf{Q}|\sim\xi_0^{-1}$, and is therefore much smaller than the characteristic microscopic momentum scales governing the interaction kernels.
+Additionally, in the Supplemental Material, we demonstrate that, as a representative component of the kernel, the static Coulomb contribution is $\textbf{Q}$-independent in two limiting cases: the nearly free-electron model and the strictly localized tight-binding model.
 For materials with a coherence length much larger than the lattice constant (such as Al and Nb), we need to compute at tiny $\mathbf{Q}$ relative to the $\mathbf{k}$-grid spacing.
 Therefore, the Kohn--Sham energy at the $\mathbf{k}\pm\mathbf{Q}/2$ point, which is slightly shifted from the original grid point, is evaluated using the Taylor expansion as

 To compute the penetration depth, we need the spatial average of the supercurrent density

 where $\mathbf{j}^{(\mathbf{Q})}(\mathbf{r})$ is the expectation value of the current density,

 for a finite-momentum superconducting state.
 With the same approximation as derived above, we obtain